HoneyHoneyTeam/ESP32-Marauder-Double-Barrel/README.md

 ### 2nd set Marauder

-> [!NOTE]<br/>
-> 1. To flash / update the Marauder onto the 2nd Marauder, we suggest using **Google Chrome**.<br/>
+> To flash / update the Marauder onto the 2nd Marauder, we suggest using **Google Chrome**.

-> 2. On the back of the Double Barrel, you will find two boot buttons:
+> On the back of the Double Barrel, you will find **two boot buttons**:
->	- Middle Button: This is the boot button for the 1st Marauder (the one with the screen).
+>	- **Middle Button**: This is the boot button for the 1st Marauder (the one with the screen).
->	- Side/Outer Button: This button, located closer to the edge/side of the device, is the boot button for the 2nd Marauder with ESP32-S2.
+>	- **Side/Outer Button**: This button, located closer to the edge/side of the device, is the boot button for the 2nd Marauder with ESP32-S2.

 1. Open the Web Flasher called < ESPWebTool > [https://esp.huhn.me/](https://esp.huhn.me).